 Internships, Micro-Interships, Fellowships

 We can’t overemphasize the importance of obtaining valuable experience in local government administration.
 In almost all cases, this practical experience will make the difference between a job offer and being overlooked for a more qualified candidate.
 While military experience and other business-related experience always helps, it is not a substitute for local government management experience.
 Many cities offer paid and unpaid internship opportunities where city managers of tomorrow can gain this relevant knowledge.
 Cities throughout the state have coordinated their internship advertisements via the Texas Municipal League (TML) Career Center.
+A direct search is provided at the bottom of this page.
 Students seeking internships are encouraged to utilize this resource.
 A list of internships is also provided here.
-Please note that this list is dynamic and may not be current.
+Please note that this list is static and may not be current.

 A guide has been made available, compliments of ICMA, for use by cities wanting to develop a successful internship program.
 The guide is available at ICMA Guidebook for Local Governments PDF.